njsdias/MachineLearning/ScalaMLProjects/6-MovieRecom/README.md

 rating dataset from http://www.grouplens.org/node/73 .
 The training set ratings are in a file called _ua.base_, while the movie item data is in _u.item_ .
 On the other hand, _ua.test_ contains the test set to evaluate our model.

+# 2- Development

+First we develop an algortihm to calculate the similarity between the movies.
+This can be found in _MovieSimilarities.scala_.

+Using item-based collaborative filtering, we can compute how similar two movies are to each other.
+We follow these steps:

+- 1. For every pair of movies (A, B), we find all the users who rated both A and B

+- 2. Now, using the preceding ratings, we compute a Movie A vector, say X, and a Movie B vector, say Y

+- 3. Then we calculate the correlation between X and Y

+- 4. If a user watches movie C, we can then recommend the most correlated movies with it.

+We then compute the various vector metrics for each ratings vector X and Y, such as size, dot product, norm, and so on.
+We will use these metrics to compute the various similarity metrics between pairs of movies, that is, (A, B).
+For each movie pair (A, B), we then compute several measures such as cosine similarity, Jaccard similarity correlation, and regularized correlation.

+The approach with collaborative filtering-based have **limitations**

+- does not have the ability to predict missing entries in real-life use cases

+- cold start, scalability, and sparsity.